 Know Before You Go

 Currency – Colombian Peso (COP).
-While cards are more accepted than you may expect, it’s always a good idea to carry cash on you since there are many places that are cash only.
+While cards are more accepted than you may expect, it’s always a good idea to bring cash.
+Note that while card may be accepted, some hotels and hostels may add an extra fee for paying with card.

 Power – 110 V and 60 Hz (same as the United States).